timbrandin/unboxme/README.md

 # An [imaginary] web development environment manager.

-For both mac and unix.
+For both OS X and Debian.

 ### Requirements
 * A __github__ account setup and working.